 11. Silver Torch Cactus

-But it does have a cool name, and it is a very unusual cactus in that it prefers cold temperatures.
-It lives in the high mountains of Bolivia and Argentina and can stand frosts of up to minus 10 degrees Celsius.
+About the Plant: The silver torch cactus is wooly, but that isn't unusual.
+It grows flowers, but that isn't too unusual either.
+It's the way the flowers are shaped that is unusual (yes those are flowers in the picture below).
+These cacti bloom horizontally.
+It's also a very unusual cactus in that it prefers cold temperatures.
+It lives in the high mountains of Bolivia and Argentina and can withstand frosts of up to minus 10 degrees celsius.

 12. Dragon's-Blood Tree

 The dragon's-blood tree is one of the coolest-looking trees ever.
-Its sap resembles dragons' blood; it’s a deep red, even when dried into resin.
+Its sap resembles dragons' blood.
+It’s a deep red, even when dried into resin.
 It was prized among the ancients.
 It can be used for stimulants, and for toothpaste, of all things.
-Luckily it survived thousands of years of everyone trying to collect it, which is saying a lot since it is only found on the island of Socotra.
-The species is a remnant of a subtropical forest ecosystem that used to stretch across North Africa until the desert took over there.
+Luckily, it survived thousands of years of everyone trying to collect it, which is saying a lot since it is only found on the island of Socotra.
+The species is a remnant of a subtropical forest ecosystem that used to stretch across North Africa, until the desert took over there.

-The canopy looks like an umbrella and acts like one; it shades the roots and reduces evaporation.
+The canopy looks like an umbrella and acts like one.
+It shades the roots and reduces evaporation.
 The trees tend to bunch together, because the shade collects what slight dampness there is on Socotra (which gets 10 inches of rain a year) and helps seedlings grow.

-Also called “tumbo”and “tweeblaarkanniedood,” Welwitschia is a living fossil found in the deserts of Namibia and Angola.
+About the Plant: Also called “tumbo”and “tweeblaarkanniedood,” Welwitschia is a living fossil found in the deserts of Namibia and Angola.
 Its close relatives have gone extinct and its distant relatives include pines, spruces, larches, and firs.
 It has one very short trunk and two leaves—only two.
 It grows only two leaves no matter how mature it is.

 About the Plant: This plant looks like it might belong on a fictional planet in a sci-fi movie, except that no viewer would find it believable for a moment.
 The Hydnora grows completely underground except for the flower (“flower!”) which is shaped to maximize the efficiency of its bristles in directing beetles to its unpleasant center.

 And why would beetles want to go near that?
 Well, because it smells like feces.
 Many an entranced dung beetle has been lured into its depths.
-I know what you’re thinking: Cydro, will you lay off with the carnivorous plants?
+I know what you’re thinking, Cydro, will you lay off with the carnivorous plants?
 Don't worry, it doesn't eat the beetles.
 It just keeps them.
 It traps them until the flower is completely mature, and then releases all the beetles to go forth into the world and pollinate and reproduce.
 The male and female Hydnoras have different receptors for this pollination, so the beetles have to come across another Hydnora for the scheme to work.

 Does this lovely thing, once pollinated, bear fruit?
-Why, yes; the fruit takes two years to mature underground, is said to be similar in taste and texture to a potato, yet useful for tanning leather and preserving fishnets.
+Why, yes!
+The fruit takes two years to mature underground, is said to be similar in taste and texture to a potato, yet useful for tanning leather and preserving fishnets.

-Wow, they're small!
+About the Plant: Wow, they're small!
 In fact, they're the world's smallest flowering plant!
 How small are they?
 Well...

-1. FInd an "o" on this page
+1. Find an "o" on this page

 2. Imagine two specks inside that "o."
 Two adult Wolffias could fit inside of that "o"!
 Also, if you looked back in 30-36 hours, there might be four of them!
 They reproduce really fast.
 One more thing: they don't have leaves, stems, or roots, though they sometimes sport a tiny flower with one stamen and one pistil.

 If you've been to a pond or a river on any continent there's a decent chance you've encountered them, perhaps under the name "duckweed."
-Several Asian species are skimmed off the water and eaten, or fed to animals; they are 40% protein.
+Several Asian species are skimmed off the water and eaten, or fed to animals.
+They are 40% protein.

-Some plants use toxins to avoid being eaten.
+About the Plant: Some plants use toxins to avoid being eaten.
 Some use thorns.
 A Lithops survives by pretending to be a rock.
 If you're into picking up rocks in southern Africa, chances are you'll pick up one of these two-leafed plants.
 There are dozens of species, each generally preferring a certain type of rock to hide among.
 In a drought they may shrink down below the ground surface, using their translucent top coating to collect any light that filters through the gravel.